North River Wetlands Preserve

 The Mountains-to-Sea Trail is a state trail that runs from Clingmans Dome in the Great Smoky Mountains National Park all the way to Jockey’s Ridge State Park.
 The NC Trails Program, which is part of the North Carolina Division of Parks & Recreation, partnered with the Federation to route the trail through the North River Wetlands Preserve.

-The 8 miles of trail running through the preserve were dedicated in 2017 and the federation is currently working to help connect this segment of the Mountains-to-Sea Trail to a more accessible point.
+The 8 miles of trail running through the preserve were dedicated in 2017 and the Federation is currently working to help connect this segment of the Mountains-to-Sea Trail to a more accessible point.
 For more information about the trail, call 252-393-8185.

 Restoration Underway